paroi-tech/ladc/README.md

 The following members are provided for managing transactions:

-* `transCn.beginTransaction()` starts the transaction and returns the connection allocated to the transaction
+* `cn.beginTransaction()` starts the transaction and returns the connection allocated to the transaction
 * `transCn.inTransaction` is a readonly boolean
 * `transCn.rollback()`
 * `transCn.commit()`

-It isn't required to `close` a non-root connection used for a transaction, because a `submit` or a `rollback` will release the underlying connection.
+It isn't required to `close` a connection allocated to a transaction, because a `submit` or a `rollback` will release the underlying connection.

 When a transaction connection is closed, the transaction is rollbacked.
 Then the underlying connection is released to the pool.